 When you hear about breast surgery, you might think first of plastic surgery that helps to improve or enlarge the appearance of the breast.
 However, some women actually need breast reduction surgery.
 Breasts that are too large can cause significant problems for some women, and breast reduction can help to improve their quality of life.
+Breast reduction may be right for you if you are experiencing discomfort.

 If you are considering a breast reduction, you might wonder if it is the right step.
 Learn about the procedure, the recovery process, and how it can affect both the function and appearance of the breast to help you know if breast reduction is an option for you.
+There are many types of pain that can come along side having large breasts.

 When Is Reduction Surgery a Good Idea?

 - You experience persistent pain.
 Women with overly large breasts can experience a great deal of daily discomfort.
 You might have welts on your shoulder from the weight of the breast pulling down on your bra.
 You might have back pain and trouble maintaining good posture.
+Neck pain and lumbar spine strain are a bother every day.

 - You have a difficult time finding bras and clothing.
 When finding clothes is challenging simply because your breasts are not proportional to your body size, a breast reduction is a good idea.
 Women who have small frames especially find their chest size to be prohibitive to finding normal clothing.